maxibove13/wakeGAN/README.md

 Each simulation is composed of 18 regions.
 The data is present through a symbolic link between the actual storage folder and `/data/raw` directory.

-## Rnadom comments on the approach
+## Random comments on the approach

 Generator takes the parameters \mu as input and outputs the flow field prediction U as the output